Open-Building-Management/ladybug_codes/conf/README.md

 If `Loop_Type` includes `mix`, a PlantEquipmentList will be created for each equipment in the yaml operation list, and you will have the possibility to define an `operation_range` for each equipment of the loop

-You can use `setpoints` instead or in addition to `setpoint` to add a setpoint at the output of each equipment of the loop
+You can use `setpoints` instead or in addition to `setpoint` to add a setpoint at the output/outlet of each equipment of the loop

 ```
 setpoints: [water_law_set_point_5535, water_law_set_point_7040]